-This is our go-to vegan mashed potato recipe for everything from holiday gatherings to our favorite comfort food dinners (like shepherd’s pie + bangers and mash)!
+This is our go-to vegan mashed potato recipe for everything from holiday dinners to our favorite comfort food meals (like shepherd’s pie + bangers and mash with cashew gravy)!
 These buttery vegan mashed potatoes require only 4 basic ingredients and has a consistently creamy dreamy texture.
-Make it as-is or customize it with your favorite savory flavors.
+Make these dairy-free potatoes as-is or customize them with your favorite savory flavors like roasted garlic.

 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps support our business and keep the yummy recipes coming your way!